-The Comm-A protocol for single segment messages has been designed to be robust in that no coordination with adjacent sites is required before delivery.
-In order to retain this desireable characteristic, each linked Comm-A segment must include the site address in the IIS subfields of the SD field.
-This permits the correct association of interleaved segments that may occur when more than one sensor at a time is delivering a linked Comm A message to the same aircraft.
+The Comm-A protocol for single component messages has been designed to be robust in that no coordination with adjacent sites is required before delivery.
+In order to retain this desirable characteristic, each linked Comm-A component must include the site address in the IIS subfield of the SD field.
+This permits the correct association of interleaved components that may occur when more than one sensor at a time is delivering a linked Comm A message to the same aircraft.